plastic molding order process and timetable

 If there is no specific forwarder, we may be able to suggest forwarders that we have previously worked with.

 Delivery FOB China is the simplest method, but international courier services would not be recommended due to their complexities.
 EMS is an alternate option for small quantities, however, if the delivery is urgent.
+For strategic insights on global shipping logistics, read about smart logistics and supply chain optimization.

 Additionally, customs declaration timetables vary by country.